-The average car insurance rate in Texas is $1,840.
-The state’s premiums are slightly higher than the national average, and the average car insurance rate in Brownsville is even higher at $2,113.
-But luckily, plenty of insurance companies in Brownsville offer average rates that are lower than the overall state average.
+The average cost of car insurance in Brownsville is $2,084 per year.
+That's $266 more expensive than the average car insurance rate in Texas.
+Luckily, plenty of insurance companies in Brownsville offer average rates that are lower than the overall state average.

-If you’re in the market for car insurance, it’s important to shop around to get the best rate for the coverage you need.
+If you’re in the market for car insurance, it’s important to compare quotes to get the best rate for the coverage you need.
 Policygenius can help you get quotes from the top insurers in your area and choose the best coverage for your needs.

 When you sign up for car insurance, your carrier uses a variety of information to set your premiums.
 Your age, gender, driving history, location, and more are all important factors.
 And while all insurers rely on the same basic information, each has its own system for setting rates.
 As a result, one driver may receive very different quotes from different providers.

-The average car insurance rate in Brownsville is $2,113, but as you can see below, insurance rates can vary dramatically from one provider to the next.
-Germania Insurance has the cheapest rates, while USAA has the most expensive.
+The average car insurance rate in Brownsville is $2,084, but as you can see below, insurance rates can vary dramatically from one provider to the next.
+State Farm Insurance has the cheapest rates, while USAA has the most expensive.

 Your location is one of the most important factors in determining your car insurance rates.
 Not only do insurers consider your city, but they also use your ZIP code as a factor.
 Certain Brownsville ZIP codes may have lower insurance rates because of fewer accidents, a lower crime rate, or a lower rate of uninsured drivers.
 Below you can see the average car insurance rate in the different Brownsville ZIP codes.